Australian rules football: Women and Australian football

 The high level of interest shown by women in Australian football is considered unique among the world's football codes.
 It was the case in the 19th century, as it is in modern times, that women made up approximately half of total attendances at Australian football matches—a far greater proportion than, for example, the estimated 10 per cent of women that comprise British soccer crowds.
 This has been attributed in part to the egalitarian character of Australian football's early years in public parks where women could mingle freely and support the game in various ways.

 In terms of participation, there are occasional 19th-century references to women playing the sport, but it was not until the 1910s that the first organised women's teams and competitions appeared.
-Women's state leagues emerged in the 1980s, and in 2013, the AFL announced plans to establish a nationally televised women's competition.
-Amidst a surge in viewing interest and participation in women's football, the AFL pushed the founding date of the competition, named AFL Women's, to 2017.
+Women's state leagues emerged in the 1980s, and in 2013, the AFL announced plans to establish a national semi-professional women's competition.
+Amidst a surge in viewing interest and participation in women's football, the AFL pushed the founding date of the competition, named AFL Women's (AFLW), to 2017.
 Eight AFL clubs won licences to field sides in its inaugural season.
-By the seventh season, which began in August 2022, all 18 clubs fielded a women's side.
+By 2022, all 18 clubs fielded an AFLW side.